jimfinnis/jcf12/content/teaching/CS123/examples/inheritcomp/index.md

 Let's try a simple example.
 Imagine we are writing a game which has a player and some monsters.
-The monsters behave in different ways, but have some things in common with the player - we'll call them "guards."
+The monsters behave in different ways, but have some things in common with the player.
+One particular kind of monster is a "guard."
 We might write something like this using inheritance:

 {{< figure src="umlgameinher.png" title="Game design with inheritance" >}}

 At the root of this tree we have the Entity class, which is anything in the game which can move around.
-We can see that each class has a constructor, which takes the object's initial position in the world, and Entity has three instance variables which the subclasses can override to change the behaviour:
+This class has three methods which the subclasses can override to change the behaviour:
 * **move** to move the object,
 * **makeNoise** to make some kind of random noise at intervals,